Jollywatt/typst-fletcher/docs/manual.typ

 === CeTZ integration
 Currently, only straight and arc connectors are supported.
-However, an escape hatch is provided with the `render` argument of #fn-link("diagram()") so you can intercept diagram data and draw things using CeTZ directly.
+However, an escape hatch is provided with the `render` argument of `diagram()` so you can intercept diagram data and draw things using CeTZ directly.

 Here is an example of how you might hack together a Bézier connector using the same node anchoring and arrow head functions that this package provides: